 - 4. Answers will vary.
 They may include: sin is against God, violates God's commandments, separates a person from God, has a price tag, harms you, is contagious and spreads to others, ruins one's testimony, robs us of joy, robs us of freedom, always has consequences. - 5.
 "If we say that we have not sinned, we make him a liar, and his word is not in us."

 I John 1:10

 So, What's So Bad about Sin?
 Worksheet - Page 48

-The five things each student lists, before the lesson, that they think are wrong with sin will vary.
+The five things each student lists, before the lesson, that they think is wrong with sin will vary.
+Against Hates Commandments Separates Harm